energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 **Crazy**: Engineers were fed up by legalese and drafted contracts to mock the concept of contracts.

-- The [WTFPL]() is the best example.
+- The [WTFPL](https://en.wikipedia.org/wiki/WTFPL) is the best example.
-- Others try to introduce "good" and "evil" as legal concepts and prohibit the use for "evil".
+- Others tried to [introduce "good" and "evil" as legal concepts](https://heathermeeker.com/2019/11/09/good-and-not-evil-the-advent-of-ethos-licensing/) and prohibit the use for "evil".
 - Those licenses end up on reputable packages and then have to be dealt with too.
   - A common opinion heard here is that they would be either permissive, public domain or "we don't know, don't integrate this".
   - "don't integrate this" is probably a reasonable course of action.